-True, with his organizational power, a manager can get someone else to do the job.
+True, a manager has the organizational power to get someone else to do the job.
 While getting rid of non-performing employees may be the right choice of action for some situations, it’s a flawed strategy if this is the manager’s only approach for dealing with performance issues.
 This strategy creates unnecessary costs for the organization.

-Organizational turnover is expensive!
-When feasible, it’s better for the manager to invest the time in getting his existing staff to perform as needed.
+Organizational turnover is expensive so creating a revolving door hurts organizational profits!
+Sometimes the correct course of action is for a manager to invest the time in getting her/his existing staff to perform as needed.
 The costs to hire a new person include internal staff time for recruitment and selection, advertising, relocation, onboarding, training, etc. Other hidden costs include reduced productivity from the vacant position and possibly from the existing staff as well.
-Finding someone else for a position is sometimes necessary, but this strategy is too expensive if it is the alternative to a manager improving his people skills.
+Finding someone else for a position is sometimes necessary, but this strategy is too expensive if it is masking the need for a manager to improve his/her people skills.

 4. It Won’t Make A Difference With My Team Anyway!

-Longstanding problems can be discouraging especially when a manager or leader has tried hard to work with her team.
-The manager who becomes more skilled at creating a work environment that is motivating to her team will find that they respond positively to her efforts.
-The key is that the manager must understand her individual staff members and what they value and then match what she needs to what they value.
+Longstanding problems can be discouraging especially when a manager or leader has tried hard to work with her/his team.
+Managers who make a sustained and genuine attempt to create a work environment that motivates their team members are often surprised however at how positively their team members respond to their efforts.
+The key is that the manager must understand her/his individual staff members and what they value and then match what s/he needs to those values.

 Parents know they cannot treat each child the same to get the best results.
 Coaches know they cannot treat each athlete the same to get the best results.
-Savvy managers learn this as well about their employees.
+Savvy managers learn this as well about their team members.